HardlyDifficult/Crypto/Bitcoin.md

  - ~4 TPS
    - Block size: 1MB
      - [Segwit](about/Segwit.md) is optional
-   - Difficulty: target 10 mins per block
+   - Difficulty: target 10 minutes per block
      - Recalcs every 2016 blocks (every 2 weeks)
  - Minting: 12.5 BTC per block to the miner
    - POW algorithm: SHA-256
      - Mined with ASICs.
    - The amount minted cuts in half every 210,000 blocks (4 years) and reaches 0 in 2140.
-   - Next halfing: 2021
+   - Next halving: 2021
  - Transactions
-   - Confirmation time: 6-blocks (~1 hour plus delays when congested)
+   - Confirmation time: 6-blocks (~1 hour, plus delays when congested)
    - Fees defined by supply and demand.
      - 100% to the miner.
  - Launched January 2009